Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 <p><b>Can steam's store pages for games give us any insight into expectations for pricing or reviews of games?</b>

 ## Web-Scraping Fun
 I have only done web-scraping a few times in my life, and it has never been pleasant.
 The amount of issues that occur when attempting to gather information from template web pages are directly related to how "clean" a website's data is kept.
-Needless to say, Steam, with it's thousands of games, is not without its issues in its game database!
+Needless to say, Steam, with it's thousands of games, is not without issues in its game database!
 In deciding how to approach gathering this data, some important distinctions were made:
 1. We would focus on games, and NOT software sold by Steam.
 2. Narrow down the available games list by filtering for the Top Sellers listings.
 3. Games that were in a bundle, will ONLY have the first title listed, as the focus of the group.